Was Entropy Conserved between BBN and Recombination?: INITIAL CONDITIONS FOR CLASS

-Equation \eqref{eq:max_analytical_appendix} defines the $\maxyr$ decay parameter used throughout this work.
+Eq.\ \eqref{eq:max_analytical_appendix} defines the $\maxyr$ decay parameter used throughout this work.
 This analytical expression for $\maxyr$ deviates from the exact numerical maximum of $\rho_{Y}/\rho_r$ as $\maxyr$ approaches unity.
-Comparing equation \eqref{eq:max_analytical_appendix} to the numerically calculated $\maxyr$ for various decay scenarios, we find that equation \eqref{eq:max_analytical_appendix} is accurate within $1\%$ for $\maxyr < 0.079$ and within $10\%$ for $\maxyr < 0.945$.
-Seeing that a value of $\maxyr > 1$ translates to a period $Y$ domination, it is consistent that our RD approximation would begin fail as $\maxyr$ approaches 1.
+Comparing Eq.\ \eqref{eq:max_analytical_appendix} to the numerically calculated $\maxyr$ for various decay scenarios, we find that Eq.\ \eqref{eq:max_analytical_appendix} is accurate within $1\%$ for $\maxyr < 0.079$ and within $10\%$ for $\maxyr < 0.945$.
+Seeing that a value of $\maxyr > 1$ translates to a period $Y$ domination, it is consistent that our radiation domination approximation would begin fail as $\maxyr$ approaches 1.